 Vodafone asserts that 4G coverage will come to 98 per cent of the population, again making the point that it has plenty of 800MHz spectrum, so performing better indoors.

-Three's 4G network will launch in the UK in December.
-It will cover London, Birmingham and Manchester initially, but coverage is promised to expand to 50 cities by the end of 2014.
+Three's 4G network launched in the UK in December last year.
+It currently covers London, Birmingham and Manchester, but coverage is promised to expand to 50 cities by the end of 2014.

 Like Vodafone, Three claims that 98 per cent of the country will be covered by the end of 2015.